-The first attempt was this pioneering bus built by Kaiser Industries in 1946.
+The first attempt at an articulated highway bus was this pioneering unit built by Kaiser Industries in 1946.
 This was apparently a speculative effort, to gauge possible interest from bus operators.

 Kaiser had no previous experience in building buses, but Henry Kaiser relished new challenges.
 Only one was built, and after some demonstrations (short video here), the bus was used for a time between Los Angeles and San Francisco by Santa Fe Transportation Co., a member of the National Trailways association.
 I did a short post on it a couple of years ago, but failed to properly comprehend its historical significance.

-In researching the history of articulated buses for this article, it appears that this Kaiser bus was quite the ground-breaking design, the first true articulated bus ever – even with rear-wheel steering – that I could find documentation on.
-I had assumed that there were articulated transit buses in Europe before the Kaiser, but I can’t find any evidence of that.
-Can anyone else?
+In researching the history of articulated buses for this article, it appears that this Kaiser bus was quite the ground-breaking design, the first true articulated highway bus ever – even with rear-wheel steering – that I could find documentation on.

 In Europe, conventional trailers behind buses have been common since the 1920s or so, used both in transit and longer-haul operations.